stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

 Here,

-- `spec.target.replicas`: `spec.target.replicas` specify the number of replicas of a StatefulSet whose volumes was backed up and Stash uses this field to dynamically create the desired number of PVCs and initialize them from respective or Specific VolumeSnapShots.
+- `spec.target.replicas`: `spec.target.replicas` specify the number of replicas of a StatefulSet whose volumes were backed up and Stash uses this field to dynamically create the desired number of PVCs and initialize them from respective or Specific VolumeSnapShots.
 - `spec.target.volumeClaimTemplates`:
   - `metadata.name` is a template for the name of the restored PVC that will be created by Stash.
-You have to provide this name template to match with the desired PVC of a StatefulSet.
-For example, if you want deploy a StatefulSet named `stash-demo` with `volumeClaimTemplate` name `my-volume`, the PVCs of your StatefulSet will be `my-volume-stash-demo-0`, `my-volume-stash-demo-1` and so on.
+You have to provide this named template to match with the desired PVC of a StatefulSet.
+For example, if you want to deploy a StatefulSet named `stash-demo` with `volumeClaimTemplate` name `my-volume`, the PVCs of your StatefulSet will be `my-volume-stash-demo-0`, `my-volume-stash-demo-1` and so on.
 In this case, you have to provide `volumeClaimTemplate` name in `RestoreSession` in the following format:

     ```console
     <volume claim name>-<statefulset name>-${POD_ORDINAL}